eneve/faqr/README.md

 REQUIREMENTS
 ============

-Requires - Android 2.2 - SDK Level 8  - as minimum SDK version
+Requires - SDK Level 15  - as minimum SDK version

-Currently using - Android 4.2 - SDK Level 17 - as target SDK version
+Currently using - SDK Level 21 - as target SDK version

-ActionBarSherlock - Version 4.2.0

-JSoup HTML Parser - Version 1.7.1

-Google Analytics - Version 2

-Google AdMob Ads SDK - Version 6.2.1
+@see faqr/build.gradle

 ...
 TODO more stuff here ...